Best Support Pillow for Back Pain in Bed

 Sleep on Your Side with a Pillow Tucked Between Your Knees

 Some stomach sleepers experience back pain due to pressure on their backs when they sleep.
 One way to avoid this is to lie on your side.
 Sleeping on your side keeps the neck and spine aligned.
 However, this won’t get rid of the back pain unless you sleep with a pillow between your knees.
-This technique pulls up the spine to alleviate pressure on the lower back, giving you better sleep.
+This technique alleviates pressure on the lower back, giving you a better sleep.

-It is also good to note that you should sleep with only one pillow under your head.
-Too many pillows will misalign the neck and spine and cause headaches in the morning.
-Sleeping on one side only can also cause spine problems, so remember to shift from one side to the other too.
+It is also important to note that you should sleep with only one pillow under your head.
+Too many pillows can misalign the neck and spine, which could cause headaches in the morning.

 Sleep in the Foetal Position

 People with herniated discs can benefit from sleeping in the foetal position.
-This is where you sleep on your side and your knees are pulled up to your torso.
+This is where you sleep on your side with your knees pulled up to your torso.

 Your discs are the soft cushions between your vertebrae.
 A disc is herniated when it is pushed out of its normal position, thereby causing nerve pain or damage.
 This can be painful, so sleeping in the foetal position opens up the spaces between vertebrae which in turn alleviates the pain.

-Sleep on Your Stomach with a Pillow Under Your Tummy
+Sleep on Your Front with a Pillow Under Your Stomach

-This is a good sleeping position for people with degenerative disc condition because it relieves pain from the damaged discs.
-Stomach sleepers can also use this technique to prevent pressure on their necks and backs and help them achieve better sleep quality.
+This is a good sleeping position for people with degenerative disc conditions because it relieves pain from the damaged discs.
+Stomach sleepers can also use this technique to prevent pressure on their neck and back to help them achieve better sleep quality.

 Sleeping with Pillows Under the Knees

-Sleeping on the back distributes your weight to the widest areas of your body.
-The back and hip area are the widest, so they receive a lot of pressure.
-However, the pillow underneath the knees helps to align the spine better, leading to better sleep quality and less back pain.
+Sleeping on the back distributes your weight evenly throughout your body.
+Most pressure is distributed along the length of your spine.
+The pillow underneath the knees helps to align the spine better, leading to less back pain.

 Sleeping in a Reclined Position